-- Nursing is an applied science, which integrates theory, research and practice to provide an empirical foundation for best practices. - The goals of nursing are the promotion and maintenance of health, the restoration and rehabilitation of the sick and injured, and the support of the critically ill and /or dying. - The professional nurse functions in the interrelated roles of care giver, educator, leader, advocate, facilitator, researcher, and manager.
-The graduate functions with advanced expertise in the expanded roles of clinician, which includes caregiver, manager, and leader; and educator, which includes teacher, scholar and collaborator. - The professional nurse is accountable and liable for her/his actions, willing to be judged against performance expectations, willing to live with the results of one's actions and be able to determine where those results were successful and where they need change or modification.
+growth and self-actualization of the patient and/or nurse.
+The concept of caring encompasses the processes of interaction, communication, and teaching/learning. □ Nursing is an applied science, which integrates theory, research and practice to provide an empirical foundation for best practices.
+The goals of nursing are the promotion and maintenance of health, the restoration and rehabilitation of the sick and injured, and the support of the critically ill and/or dying.
+The professional nurse functions in the interrelated roles of caregiver, educator, leader, advocate, facilitator, researcher, and manager.
+The graduate functions with advanced expertise in the expanded roles of clinician, which includes caregiver, manager, and leader; and educator, which includes teacher, scholar and collaborator.
+The professional nurse is accountable and liable for her/his actions, willing to be judged against performance expectations, willing to live with the results of one's actions and be able to determine where those results were successful and where they need change or modification.
+ENVIRONMENT: ☐ The internal environment consists of the set of factors inside a person that may influence one's health, e.g. genetic factors, physiological processes, psychological variables, intellectual and spiritual dimensions. ☐ The external environment consists of the set of factors outside and distinct from a person that may influence one's health, e.g. physical, social, cultural, and economic variables.
+Within the global healthcare environment, the graduate nurse will incorporate creative problem solving to discover innovative alternative solutions to system problems, to develop innovative solutions that can be generalized across differing population groups and/or specialties, and to lead nursing and interprofessional groups in implementing innovative patient care programs that address patient care issues across the full continuum of care, different population groups, and/or different specialties.
+SOCIETY: ☐ An individual is a member of society who has a role in a family, group, and community. ☐ A family is the basic unit of society; two or more people living together with shared emotional and economic involvement; a group of people who interact with care and concern for each other. □ A population group is a number of persons considered together because of common interests or similarities. □ A community is an interacting population, people with common interest living in a particular area; people with common history or social, economic, and political interests.
+A global community describes all populations worldwide who interact with one another and share information and resources.

-ENVIRONMENT:

-- The internal environment consists of the set of factors inside a person that may influence one's health, e.g. genetic factors, physiological processes, psychological variables, intellectual and spiritual dimensions. - The external environment consists of the set of factors outside and distinct from a person that may influence one's health, e.g. physical, social, cultural, and economic variables. - Within the global healthcare environment, the graduate nurse will incorporate creative problem solving to discover innovative alternative solutions to system problems, to develop innovative solutions that can be generalized across differing population groups and/or specialties, and to lead nursing and interprofessional groups in implementing innovative patient care programs that address patient care issues across the full continuum of care, different population groups, and/or different specialties.

-SOCIETY:

-- An individual is a member of society who has a role in a family, group, and community. - A family is the basic unit of society; two or more people living together with shared emotional and economic involvement; a group of people who interact with care and concern for each other. - A population group is a number of persons considered together because of common interests or similarities. - A community is an interacting population, people with common interest living in a particular area; people with common history or social, economic, and political interests. - A global community describes all populations worldwide who interact with one another and share information and resources.
 Common concerns of the global community include vulnerability and health disparity.

-STUDENT CENTERED LEARNING:

-- The student is an active participant in the learning process. - The student assumes responsibility for his/her own learning. - The student and teacher form a partnership for the achievement of learning outcomes. - The student works collaboratively with peers, faculty, and health care staff to master concepts as outlined by the curriculum. - The student, through the process of experiential learning, is able to appropriately employ previously learned information when faced with new situations.
+STUDENT CENTERED LEARNING: ☐ The student is an active participant in the learning process. ☐ The student assumes responsibility for his/her ownlearning.
+The student and teacher form a partnership for the achievement of learning outcomes. ☐ The student works collaboratively with peers, faculty, and health care staff to master concepts as outlined by the curriculum.
+The student, through the process of experiential learning, is able to appropriately employ previously learned information when faced with new situations.
 The curriculum emphasizes experiential learning which affords students the opportunity to integrate abstract, conceptual knowledge into concrete applications, leading to broader, more enduring learning outcomes.
 Dewey (1916) describes the process of making connections through experience as follows:

+Caring is the helping relationship which is influenced by spiritual and cultural values and which promotes the